 Depending on the number of years that have passed since each of you made Aliyah, you may or may not be eligible for your full rent subsidy.

-If the more veteran Oleh (within the couple) has already received rent subsidy, the more recent Oleh will not receive this benefit.
+If the more veteran Oleh (within the couple) has already received the full rent subsidy of 5 years from Aliyah, the more recent Oleh may not receive this benefit.